jcostra/MySubmission/README.md

 # MySubmission

-These are the files for submision in the IBM Data Analyst Capstone Project.
+These are the files for submision to the IBM Data Analyst Capstone Project (Coursera course).